TULiberalArts/Arabic/pages/home.md

 feature: true
 feature-title: Minor in Arabic
 feature-body: >-
-  The minor in Arabic focuses on intermediate and advanced language skills and an understanding of contemporary Arabic culture.
-Students who already have a grounding in Arabic and are interested in languages, literature, film, and culture will find this minor of particular interest.
+  Our minor in Arabic focuses on intermediate and advanced language skills and an understanding of contemporary Arabic culture.
+If you have a grounding in Arabic and are interested in languages, literature, film and culture, a minor in Arabic could be right for you.
 feature-image: media/hero_bg.png
 published: true
 ---